Generic Name: acetaminophen and oxycodone (a SEET a MIN oh fen and OX i KOE done)

 Always check your bottle to make sure you have received the correct pills (same brand and type) of medicine prescribed by your doctor.
 Ask the pharmacist if you have any questions about the medicine you receive at the pharmacy.

-After you have stopped using Roxicet, flush any unused medicine down the toilet.
+Do not keep leftover Roxicet tablets or liquid medicine.
+Ask your pharmacist where to locate a drug take-back disposal program.
+If there is no take-back program, flush any unused medicine down the toilet.
 Disposal of medicines by flushing is recommended to reduce the danger of accidental overdose causing death.
 This advice applies to a very small number of medicines only.
 The FDA, working with the manufacturer, has determined this method to be the most appropriate route of disposal and presents the least risk to human safety.

 What happens if I miss a dose?